smyoung88/Mapping_Earthquakes/README.md

 ## Oilfield Application

 As oil and gas operators continue their completions operations utilizing hydraulic fracturing, questions on whether or not earthquakes come from these activities continue to be asked.
-This data can be combined with oilfield operations data to validate whether or not hydraulic fracturing operations were occuring in the vicinity during the times of these earthquakes.
+This data can be combined with oilfield operations data to validate whether or not hydraulic fracturing operations were occuring in the vicinity of the earthquakes when they occured.

 ## Project Output Screenshot
 <img height="100%" width="100%" src="https://github.com/smyoung88/Mapping_Earthquakes/blob/main/Earthquake_Challenge/Resources/earthquake_map2.png">